quarc2000/wheel_protector/README.md

 The design is made to keep the two pieces together using a string.
 Earlier versions used glue, but to simplify production of several that was modified to instead using a separate lock piece to long the string in.
 If you are using a thin string, you put a knot at the end and put then into the void before closing the slot with the locking piece, if you have a thicker string, you just melt the end a bit.
 For low volumes you could of course still use a drop of superglue in the void before closing the locking piece.

+### Further improvements
+* As already mentioned you can make this also a security device during the dark times of year by making them reflective and carry them on the outside of your bag och backpack.
+Of course you would never work without a reflective west or other reflective clothing, but an add on is never wrong.
+* You can see on the pictures I have also included a piece of a draft excluder.
+This is not necessary but makes the stability of the computer on the wheel even better.

+## Special Feature
+The device fits laptops up to 16-16 inches easily with the Wheen straight.
+If you are using even larger laptops, you can tirn the wheel 90 degrees and let the laptop extend out to the left or right.